 - July 13 – Application Posted Online (download the application)

 - September 9 – Class Selection and Notification

-- October 12 – Opening Retreat (all must attend this session)
+- October 13 (Thursday) – Opening Retreat (attendance required)

 - November 9 – Enhancing Human Capital Day